 Enjoy a spectacular snorkeling experience at the Molokini Crater, a volcanic caldera that rises from the sea.
 Inside the crescent-shaped formation you will find up to 200 different species of fish and other forms of marine life such as eels and manta rays.

 En route to the crater, you may spot dolphins or sea turtles.
 This area is a protected preserve, so you can expect a crystalline marine environment.
+You can read more information about the Molikini crater snorkeling tour here.

 As the name suggests, Turtle Town, is overrun with the enormous Hawaiian Green Sea Turtle.
 Swim among these gentle giants in a pristine marine environment.